 India's gold imports fell for the fifth month in a row in 2016.
-The yellow metal witnessed a decline of 29.49 percent in February, 80.48 percent in March, 60.47 percent in April and 39 percent in May of 2016 compared to same months from a year earlier period.
+The yellow metal witnessed a decline of 29.49 percent in February, 80 percent in March, 60.47 percent in April and 39 percent in May of 2016 from the year earlier period.

 Another key import product, oil, also witnessed a 16.42 percent fall in June 2016.
 India's oil import bill for the month was $7.2 billion, while $8.6 billion was imported in the corresponding period last year.
 While non-oil import was 4.11 percent lower at $23.4 billion in June, overall import for the month was 7.33 percent lower to $30.6 billion.

 The government data released on Friday noted overall goods export for June stood at $22.57 billion.
 It said the positive growth was helped by exports in non-petroleum goods, which witnessed 3.06 percent increase.